meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 $ mix ecto.migrate
 ```

-Then let's add a link to our home page that's points to the users index route.
+Then let's add a link to our home page that points to the user's index route.

 ``` html
 <!-- simple_phoenix_app/web/templates/page/index.html.eex -->